-There are four main parts of a customer journey map: inquiry, comparison, purchase and installation.
-Each stage is vital for sales and marketing departments.
+Each stage of the customer journey is vital for sales and marketing departments.

 The customer journey begins when a customer asks about a product or service.
 At that point, they become a prospect.
-The comparison stage is where customers use readily available information about different products in any given market to compare features, pricing, customer service ratings, etc. The purchase stage is when the prospect becomes a customer, which then triggers the service department to begin the final phase, installation.
+The comparison stage is where customers use readily available information about different products in any given market to compare features, pricing, customer service ratings and so on.
+The purchase stage is when the prospect becomes a customer, which then triggers the service department to begin the final phase: installation.